noritsuna/gr-quantum/README.md

 First you need to install the dependencies (see below).

 ### Build GNU Radio
-These blocks require the GNU Radio 3.8.0.0 or new with the Python 3.6 on Ubuntu 18.04.
+These blocks require the GNU Radio 3.8.0.0 or new with the Python 3.6 on Ubuntu 18.04 or the GNU Radio 3.8.1.0 or new with the Python 3.7 on Ubuntu 20.04 or the GNU Radio 3.8.1.0 or new with the Python 3.7 on Rasbian(Raspberry Pi).
-First, Please build and setup GNU Radio from source code with Python 3.6.
+First, Please build and setup GNU Radio from source code with Python 3.6 or Python3.7.

     $ sudo apt install git cmake g++ libboost-all-dev libgmp-dev libcppunit-dev swig python3 python3-dev python3-pip python3-numpy python3-mako python3-sphinx python3-lxml doxygen libfftw3-dev libcomedi-dev libsdl1.2-dev libgsl-dev libqwt-qt5-dev libqt5opengl5-dev python3-pyqt5 liblog4cpp5-dev libzmq3-dev python3-yaml python3-click python3-click-plugins
     $ sudo pip uninstall pybombs